UCF/UCF-Footer-Plugin/readme.md

 ### Installation Requirements ###
 * Ensure your activated theme calls `wp_footer()` immediately before the template's closing `<body>` tag.  `wp_footer()` should not be called from within any element with an explicit or max width (the UCF footer should span the full width of the page.)
-* The current activated theme must enqueue the Athena Framework, and/or a Cloud.Typography CSS Key that corresponds to a font project with Gotham ScreenSmart Light enabled.
+* The current activated theme must enqueue the Athena Framework, and/or a Cloud.Typography CSS Key that corresponds to a font project with Gotham ScreenSmart Regular enabled.
 This plugin does not provide any custom webfonts.

 ## Changelog ##